Stylish Canoe Wedding In Toronto Downtown // Chelsea & Vivek

-My name is Amanda, a Toronto based Costume Designer and Stylist with a lot of experience creating and styling looks for people in film and print.
+My name is Amanda, Toronto based Costume Designer and with a lot of experience creating and styling looks for people in film and print.
 I’m here to share some insights to help save the stress and come away with an engagement photo you’ll want to highlight rather than hide for years to come.

 Firstly, work with your location.
 You’ve probably picked the perfect place for your photos so keep it in mind when selecting your outfit.
 Whether you’re hiking in the woods, strolling through downtown or rolling around on a sandy beach, make sure you wear something appropriate for the setting.
 Also, embrace the colour palette of your surroundings.
 Are you against a red brick wall?
 Standing in a green forest?
 Pick an outfit that works with these colours and doesn’t cause you to blend into the background and you’re already ahead of the game.

 Be yourself.
 Your engagement photos are just that ,YOUR engagement photos.
 Above all, choose an outfit you feel comfortable in.
 If you’re generally a casual dresser, dress casually and if haute couture is your thing, rock it.
 You never know what interesting poses your photographer might have in mind, so make sure you can move freely in whatever you choose, or have a game plan for the limitations a pencil skirt holds.